Comparison of X Window System desktop environments

 A desktop environment is a collection of software designed to give functionality and a certain look and feel to an operating system.

-This article applies to operating systems which are capable of running the X Window System, mostly Unix and Unix-like operating systems such as Linux, Minix, illumos, Solaris, AIX, FreeBSD and Mac OS X. Microsoft Windows is incapable of natively running X applications; however, third-party X servers like Cygwin/X, Exceed, or Xming are available.
+This article applies to operating systems which are capable of running the X Window System, mostly Unix and Unix-like operating systems such as Linux, Minix, illumos, Solaris, AIX, FreeBSD and Mac OS X. Microsoft Windows is capable of running X applications through Windows Subsystem for Linux and third-party X servers like Cygwin/X, Exceed, or Xming.

 Technical elements of a desktop environment

 A desktop environment (DE) can be broken up into several components that function independently and interact with one another to provide the look and feel and functionality of the desktop environment.
 A fundamental part of a DE is the window manager or WM.
 A window manager creates a certain way for application windows to present themselves to the user.
 It manages the various application windows, keeping track of which ones are open and providing features to switch between them.
 Another important element of a DE is the file manager.
 This application manages files/ folders and presents them in a way that the user finds convenient.
 It provides file operations like viewing, copying or moving, changing permissions and deleting.
 DEs usually provide utilities to set wallpapers and screensavers, display icons on the desktop, and perform some administrative tasks.
 They may optionally include word processors, CD/DVD writing applications, web browsers and e-mail clients.

 There are some exceptions: Window managers like Fluxbox, wmii and Ratpoison operate independently of a desktop environment and were written with this objective in mind.
 Additional hand-picked applications add functionality such as a panel and volume management which gives them some of the qualities of a full DE.
 This contrasts the behaviour of WMs like Metacity and KWin which were not written with the objective of operating independently of a DE.

 KDE Software Compilation and GNOME are written almost completely on special software libraries Qt and GTK respectively.
 This usually means that virtually every component of the desktop environment including the file manager explicitly depends on that library for its functioning.

 X Window System desktop environments timeline.

 Notably, nothing prevents the user from installing any number of software libraries of their choice.
 In practice, software written on major libraries can be run under any desktop environment.
 Running a package designed for one desktop (which essentially means that it's written using the same libraries as the desktop itself is) within a different desktop can be visually displeasing, as well as incurring the RAM penalty of loading libraries that wouldn't otherwise be required.

 Some of the differences which can influence the choice of desktop environment are: